 After hilling out there for a long time I continued walking to nearby Takeshita Street (love that name, hahaha) which is known for its cosplay (costume play), although there wasn’t much of that going on that day.
 Still it’s a hectic place.
 Goodbye park relaxation.
 Back into the thick of it.

 The whole area has loads of shops and is very youth-centric.
 It’s kind of hard to take photos without some youngsters flashing the peace sign 🙂

-Getting back into the city high speed pace of life, I started wondering what the fuck took me so long to get back to Tokyo.
+Getting back into the city high speed pace of life, I started wondering what took me so long to get back to Tokyo.